 Contact customers to confirm their order

-Contacting customers by phone or email to confirm their details before fulfilling an order can give you time to verify if a payment is legitimate.
+Contacting customers by phone or email to confirm their details before fulfilling an order can give you time to verify that a payment is legitimate.
 Contact information that doesn’t belong to the customer or fails to work may indicate a fraudulent payment.
-A nonsensical or evasive answer is also a typically a good indication of potentially fraudulent behavior.
-Keep in mind that even phone or email responses cannot guarantee that the person responding is the true cardholder.
+A nonsensical or evasive answer is also typically a good indication of potentially fraudulent behavior.
+Keep in mind that even phone or email responses can’t guarantee that the person responding is the true cardholder.